-Another difference is the interest.
+Another difference is the interest rate.
 The law sets a minimum interest rate of 1% on your mandatory contributions.
 But there is no minimum for the extra-mandatory portion.
 Your pension fund can offer better (or worse) interest on it.
 It is generally a bit better on the extra-mandatory portion.
 This interest is the only way your second pillar account money will grow.
-It is not really great interest rate.
+It is not a great interest rate.
 But there is nothing you can do about it.
 It still beats Swiss banks currently.

-How much will I get?
+How much will I get from the second pillar?